SafemarkMBuchoff/meetup/2023-02-25 - Use Github actions to deploy static React app to Azure/deploy-react-app-to-azure.md

 - You will see your default React App served on Azure.
 You can try this link out on your phone, give it to friends, etc..
 <img src="./react-app-on-azure.png" width=400>

 - Modify something small on your GitHub repo.
-In my example, I exported https://www.iconbolt.com/iconsets/emoji/emoji-emoticon-silly as a png (Node seems pretty picky about svgs) and referenced it in app.js. then rerun `npx start` to see your change.
+In my example, I exported https://www.iconbolt.com/iconsets/emoji/emoji-emoticon-silly as a png (Node seems pretty picky about svgs) and referenced it in app.js. then rerun `npm start` to see your change.
 <img src="./modified-react-app.PNG" width=400>
 - Push the changes to GitHub
 ```